SeleniumHQ/seleniumhq.github.io/README.md

 We use [Hugo](https://gohugo.io/) to build and render the site and docs, which are two separate Hugo projects.

-After cloning the repository, If you want to make changes to the site, work on the `site_source_files` directory.
+After cloning the repository, if you want to make changes to the site, work on the `site_source_files` directory.
 To make changes to the docs, switch to the `docs_source_files` directory.
 To see a live preview of your changes, run `hugo server` on each directory.